ubi-coro/ultralytics/labelling_tools/README.md

 This tool allows you to draw bounding boxes around objects to be detected.
 Each object is identified by two numbers: `object id` and `class id`.

 - **object id**: the id of the object.
 Each individual object (each car, pedestrian etc.) should have an unique id number.
 - **class id**: the category number of the object.
-Before starting your labeling process, you should first define the number of categories.
+Before starting your labelling process, you should first define the number of categories.
 And provide a unique number to each category, like
     ```yaml
     {
       "0": "pedestrian",